campuscode/rails-guides-pt-BR/pt-BR/debugging_rails_applications.md

 A Ruby application (on Rails or not), can leak memory — either in the Ruby code or at the C code level.

-In this section, you will learn how to find and fix such leaks by using tool such as Valgrind.
+In this section, you will learn how to find and fix such leaks by using tools such as Valgrind.

 ### Valgrind